Article

 General Overview

 Employers in Delaware are responsible for handling federal income tax, FICA taxes (Medicare and Social Security), state payroll taxes, and local payroll taxes.
-Delaware employs a graduated tax rate system, meaning that the tax rate increases with the level of income.
+Delaware also employs a graduated tax rate system, meaning that the tax rate increases with the level of income.

 Employers must report new hires and re-hires to the Delaware State Directory of New Hire Reporting within 20 days.
 Additionally, employers are required to send a W-2 form for each employee to the Division of Revenue.